Strategic Dialogue Assessment: The Crooked Path to Innocence: Introduction

-Using \name{}, we evaluate a suite of state-of-the-art LLMs varying in size and reasoning capability using our metrics.
-We show that larger models tend to align more closely with human judgments, but the reasoning-enhanced models often perform worse, particularly in identifying strategic losses.
-This degrdation is likely due to the models’ tendency to misinterpret surface-level damage control strategies as the actual effects of a commitment, along with difficulty in handling self-contradictory behavior, signaling that existing training paradigms for reasoning do not enhance important aspects of pragmatic capabilities.
+We then use our metrics to conduct a preliminary evaluation of a suite of state-of-the-art LLMs, varying in size and reasoning capability.
+Under our prompting setup, larger models tend to align more closely with human judgments, particularly in identifying strategic gains, but the reasoning-enhanced models often perform worse, particularly in identifying strategic losses.
+This degradation is seen in models' behavior to misinterpret surface-level damage control strategies as the overall effects of a commitment, along with difficulty in handling self-contradictory behavior, signaling that existing training paradigms for reasoning may not necessarily enhance important aspects of pragmatic capabilities.